 (My single most popular blog entries in each of those three areas are: The motherhood penalty: it’s not children that slow mothers down; Why you can’t trust research: 3 problems with the quality of science; Three things universities can learn about leadership from Google.)

 Every once in a while — but not often! — I take on a high impact speaking engagement, even though my main focus right now is on writing.
 If you want to discuss the possibility of a presentation at your event, send me a note.

 The interests I’m writing about have grown during the past decade while I’ve had the privilege to occupy two brand new leadership positions at the University of Tromsø.

 From 2009–2013, I served as the elected Vice Rector for Research and Development (prorektor for forskning og utvikling).
 Before that, from 2002–2008, I was the founding director of my university’s first Norwegian Center of Excellence, the Center for Advanced Study in Theoretical Linguistics, or CASTL.

-Given the luxury of being able to define those positions, I’ve been able to pursue my passion for improving acadmic life by working for enhanced conditions for education and research.
-I’ve seen people in leadership positions at universities become better and better at creating good conditions for their students and faculty members.
-But I remain convinced that there is still massive unrealized potential for developing better leadership in universities.
+Given the luxury of being able to define those positions, I was able to pursue my passion for improving acadmic life by working to enhance conditions for education and research.
+I’ve seen people in leadership positions at universities become better and better at creating good environments for their students and faculty members, but I remain convinced that there is still massive unrealized potential for developing better leadership in universities.

 I care about trying to help unlock that potential because I believe that education and research are the keys to making society better.